A $C^r$-connecting lemma for Lorenz attractors and its application on the space of ergodic measures: Introduction

 \subsection{Organization of the paper}

-In Section~\ref{Section:Pre}, we state some preliminaries.
-Seciton~\ref{Section:measure} is devoted to give some properties of the space of invariant measures supported on certain invariant compact set.
-We give a detailed characterization of geometric Lorenz attractors and prove Theorem~\ref{Thm:A} together with Corollary~\ref{Cor:Cr-entropy-support} in Section~\ref{Section:Cr-Lorenz} and prove Theorem~\ref{Thm:B} together with Corollary~\ref{Cor:entropy-support} in Section~\ref{Section:C1}.
-In Appendix, we give a proof of Proposition~\ref{prop:Lorenz} which states that the $C^r(r\geq 2)$-vector fields admitting a geometric Lorenz attractor forms an open subset of $\mathscr{X}^r(M)$.
+In Section~\ref{Section:Pre}, we state some preliminaries on singular hyperbolicity and geometric Lorenz attractors.
+The proof of Theorem~\ref{Thm:A-connecting} together with a detailed characterization of geometric Lorenz attractors is given in Section~\ref{Section:Cr-Lorenz}.
+Then we study the ergodic measure space of geometric Lorenz attractors and prove Theorem~\ref{Thm:B} together with Corollary~\ref{Cor:Cr-entropy-support} in Section~\ref{Section:measure}.
+In Appendix~\ref{Section:robust}, we give a proof of Proposition~\ref{prop:Lorenz} which states that the $C^r(r\geq 2)$-vector fields admitting a geometric Lorenz attractor forms an open subset of $\mathscr{X}^r(M)$.
+In Appendix~\ref{Section:C1}, we sketch some conclusions concerning ergodic measure spaces of singular hyperbolic attractors for $C^1$ vector fields of any dimension.